jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 <div style="text-align: justify;">

 Mental illnesses are becoming increasingly common worldwide.
 Depression is among the most prevalent mental health disorders impacting adults globally, and its rising rates across the general population have elevated it to a serious public health issue (1).
-One of the countries that suffers from a high depression rate is Greenland.
+One of the countries that suffers from a high depression rate is Greenland. <br><br>

 Greenland has undergone significant social and political transformations since World War II, resulting in considerable changes in its society.
-These transformations have influenced the mental health of its population, with depression becoming a major concern.
+These transformations have influenced the mental health of its population, with depression becoming a major concern. <br><br>

 In Greenland, the healthcare system is challenged by a lack of qualified healthcare providers, financial constraints, and having to deliver high-quality treatments in a very large and sparsely populated country.
-Thus, accurately estimating the prevalence of depression and understanding its potential relations with other factors remains challenging.
+Thus, accurately estimating the prevalence of depression and understanding its potential relations with other factors remains challenging. <br><br>

 How does Greenland's situation compare to other countries?
 What factors might explain these differences?
 How is depression distributed across the population, and are there any clear trends or patterns that reveal the unique challenges and dynamics of depression prevalence in Greenland?
 To explore these questions, we will use data visualisation techniques.